 Applying for Admission

-GW charges you a separate supplemental, non-refundable application fee of $60.
-The GW fee is waived only for the following applicants:
+Application Fee: The GW Supplemental Application charges a non-refundable application fee of $60 for programs on the Main Campus.
+The fee is waived only for the following applicants:

 - Graduates of Minority Serving Institutions (MSI)